 Check with Metro Transit for bus information: https://www.metrotransit.org/

-You will meet in person with an Employment Center staff member to review and verify the information submitted online.
+You will meet in person with an Employment Center staff member to review the registration form you submitted online.
 You will discuss your interests, availability and experience.
 If you are a match with any open positions with State Fair departments or vendors, you may be referred to an interview.